DaveZag/recipe-app/README.md

 # 📖 Recipe App <a name="about-project"></a>

 This project a functional Recipe app created using Ruby on Rails.
+It allows user to create multiple recipes, foods, inventory lists and connect them together.

 ## 🛠 Built With <a name="built-with"></a>